-President Abdel Fattah al-Sisi and his Chinese counterpart Xi Jinping signed two agreements on Tuesday, including the Memorandum of Understanding (MoU), to construct an $739 million electric train linking the 10thof Ramadan city with the new administrative capital in Al-Qahira Al Gadida.
+President Abdel Fattah al-Sisi and his Chinese counterpart Xi Jinping signed two agreements on Tuesday, including the Memorandum of Understanding (MoU), to construct an $739 million electric train linking the 10thof Ramadan city and New Cairo with the New Administrative Capital.

-The second technical and economic agreement is to grant Egypt $US 45 million for second remote sensing Earth observation satellite (SAT 2) built by the Russian RSC Energia, Minster of Investment and International co-operation, Dr Sahr Nasr, announced.
+The second technical and economic agreement is to grant Egypt $US 45 million for second remote sensing Earth observation satellite (SAT 2) built by the Russian RSC Energia, Minister of Investment and International Co-operation, Sahar Nasr, announced.

 Nasr considered both projects as highly significant within the Egyptian 2030 vision, as they will provide numerous economic opportunities linking new urban cities with industrial zones and serve as research space projects.